Why is fn_xe_file_target_read_file the worst SQL function?

 Parsing the XML 🔗︎

-XE’s event files are stored as .xel files which is basically an XML.
+files which is basically an XML.
 While SQL Server has XML shredding capabilities, chances are the DBAs/Developers are not very good at it unless you’re using a lot of Service Broker or are familiar with Extended Events already.

-At any rate, one would assume that a function for reading the xel files would return an xml data type as its result.
+At any rate, one would assume that a function for reading the xel

 You probably see where I’m going with this.

-Function sys.fn_xe_file_target_read_file returns event_data nvarchar(max)!
+Function sys.fn_xe_file_target_read_file returns event_data nvarchar(max)

-That’s why I always cast it as xml and insert it into a temp table to pay the conversion price only once.
+and insert it into a temp table to pay the conversion price only once.

 It’s not super effective, but that one is on you, fn_xe_file_target_read_file, not me.